Ainbusk: Early career and "Lassie"

 Formed on the island of Gotland, Ainbusk first attracted attention in 1984 when they won a talent show, Talang-84, in Stockholm.
 They spent the remainder of the 1980s touring and establishing their reputation.
 Their breakthrough came in 1990 when band member Marie Nilsson Lind collaborated with former ABBA member Benny Andersson to write several songs, with Andersson providing the music for Lind's lyrics.
 The first single issued, "Jag mötte Lassie", with its touching lyrics about a lonely little girl, struck a chord with record buyers and became the Christmas/New Year #1 on the Swedish singles chart.
 The follow-up, "Älska mej", also sold well and both tracks remain popular.

 Later career

-Ainbusk spent the early 1990s honing their stage act – they became known for injecting elements of humour into their performances – and the result was a 1993 live album Från när till fjärran (From Near and Far), including a version of "Every Breath You Take".
+Ainbusk spent the early 1990s honing their stage act – they became known for injecting elements of humour into their performances – and the result was a 1993 live album Från när till fjärran (From Near and Far), including Varje steg du tar (a version of Sting's "Every Breath You Take").
 The group's first studio album, the self-titled Ainbusk, was released in 1998, followed by Stolt (Proud) in 2000.
 A Christmas album, I midvintertid: En jul på Gotland came out in 2001 and included versions of "Fairytale of New York", "Fields of Gold" and "Forever Young".
 The group's fourth album, Skynda att älska (Rush to Love) appeared in 2002 and Ainbusk celebrated their 20th anniversary in 2003 with the release of En samling, a career retrospective also featuring three new tracks.

+Josefin Nilsson died in 2016.
+Her sister Marie died on 4 January 2024, at the age of 62.